What is NotebookLM? Features, Pricing & Free Plan Explained (2026)

 If you want a better alternative to NotebookLM that also offers on-device processing, then try Elephas.
 It has all the features of NotebookLM, like chatting with documents, creating summaries, etc., and also some additional features for writing tasks like rewrite modes, grammar fixes, etc.

-The best part is that you can make Elephas run offline and handle the document processing on device, or you can choose your preferred AI model like Claude, Gemini, ChatGPT, etc to run Elephas.
+The best part is that you can make Elephas run offline and handle the document processing on device, or you can choose your preferred AI model like Claude, Gemini, or ChatGPT to run Elephas.

 NotebookLM maintains document context within each notebook, but notebooks work independently.
 You can't connect information between different notebooks.
 Your uploaded sources stay available for future sessions until you delete them.